Lynnwood Native Serves with Navy Medicine in Cuba

-Hospital Corpsman 3rd Class Ngoc Nguyen, a native of Lynnwood, Washington, serves aboard U.S. Navy Medicine Readiness and Training Command Guantanamo Bay at U.S. Naval Hospital Guantanamo Bay, Cuba.
-Nguyen is a radiologic technician and has served the Navy for more than two years.
-(U.S. Navy photo by Emily McCamy)
+MILLINGTON, Tenn. – Petty Officer 3rd Class Ngoc Nguyen, a native of Lynnwood, Washington, serves aboard U.S. Navy Medicine Readiness and Training Command (USNMRTC) Guantanamo Bay at U.S. Naval Hospital Guantanamo Bay, Cuba.

+Nguyen graduated from Edmonds Woodway High School in 2021.
+The skills and values needed to succeed in the Navy are similar to those found in Lynnwood.

+"Moving to a new country as a teenager taught me how to adapt to new environments, which made the transition into military life much smoother," Nguyen said.
+"My mother, who raised four children on her own, remains my greatest inspiration.
+Her strength, hard work and sacrifice continue to motivate me, reminding me to stay focused, overcome challenges and never give up."

 |Date Taken: